EUCAIM/upv-node-workstation-images/usage-guide.md

 # Workstation Usage Guide
 Once a user is registered, s(he) will be able to deploy a desktop using the Apps Dashboard.
-The desktop will be the unique way to access the contents of datasets, AI frameworks and software libraries, and to manage (launch, monitor) batch processes (jobs) on the computational resources provided by CHAIMELEON.
+The desktop will be the unique way to access the contents of datasets, AI frameworks and software libraries, and to manage (launch, monitor) batch processes (jobs) on the computational resources provided by the platform.

 ## Deployment and deletion of desktops
 In [this video](https://drive.google.com/file/d/1KQxLBEtO_iw08JlfNtDZdKgICZJ2RD_N) you can see a short demo of deployment of a desktop.